 Sarah MANSFIELD (Western Victoria) (12:07): (894) My question is for the minister for housing.
 Community housing providers generally rely on a mix of different funding sources to be financially sustainable.
 This leaves the providers and residents or potential residents vulnerable when there are changes to those funding sources, such as when government programs are cut.
 Your federal colleagues have recently wound back access to the NDIS for people with complex psychosocial needs, a group already at very high risk of homelessness.
 Some community housing providers, such as those that provide supported housing to people with complex psychosocial needs, are being forced to reconsider their business models and their capacity to provide more housing.
 This highlights the significant vulnerabilities in the community housing sector.
-Minister, given the government's housing strategy relies on a massive expansion of community housing to provide Victoria's social housing, what assurances can you provide that the community housing sector has the capacity to deliver the quantity of housing your government is proposing given the inherent vulnerabilities in its funding models?
+Minister, given the government's housing strategy relies on a massive expansion of community housing sector has the capacity to deliver the quantity of housing your government is proposing given the inherent vulnerabilities in its funding models?